cyrilschumacher/json-structure-schema/README.md

 * `__converter__`

 Defines a converter used to convert the value of the source key to another type or value.
+Example:

 ```javascript
 {